Arachni/arachni/README.md

 it can easily be used for general purpose scraping, data-mining, etc with the addition of custom modules.

-{Arachni} offers:
+Arachni offers:

 **1 A stable, efficient, high-performance framework**<br/>

-Module and report writers are allowed to easily and quickly create and deploy modules with the minimum amount of restrictions imposed upon them, while provided with the necessary infrastructure to accomplish their goals.<br/>
+Module, report and plugin writers are allowed to easily and quickly create and deploy their components with the minimum amount of restrictions imposed upon them, while provided with the necessary infrastructure to accomplish their goals.<br/>
 Furthermore, they are encouraged to take full advantage of the Ruby language under a unified framework that will increase their productivity without stifling them or complicating their tasks.<br/>
-Basically, Arachni gives you the right tools for the job and gets the hell out of your way.

 **2 Simplicity**<br/>
 Although some parts of the Framework are fairly complex you will never have to deal them directly.<br/>
-From a user's or a module developer's point of view everything appears simple and straight-forward all the while providing power, performance and flexibility.
+From a user's or a component developer's point of view everything appears simple and straight-forward all the while providing power, performance and flexibility.

-There are only a couple of rules a developer needs to follow:

-- Implement an abstract class
-- Do his thing

-That's pretty much all you are expected and need to do...
-A glance at an existing report or module will be all you need to get you going.

-Users just need to take a look at the help output.<br/>
-However, extensive [documentation](http://github.com/Zapotek/arachni/wiki) exists for those who want to be aware of all the details.

 ## Feature List